ABOUT US CONTACT US DISCLAIMER HOME PAGE NEWS AND VIEWS SEARCH UNIVERSITY OF DIVERSITY

 what's different between today's eyewear merchants and yesterday's Opticians.

-More and more eyewear is being purchased from eyewear
+More and more eyewear is being purchased from

-merchants online because consumers can't find adequate
+online merchants because Consumers can't find

 professional services in brick-and-mortar dispensaries.